michaelchu/optopsy/README.md

 # Optopsy

-Optopsy is a nimble backtesting and statistics library for option strategies, it is designed to answer questions like "How do vertical spreads perform on the SPX?" or "Which strikes and/or expiration dates should I choose to make the most potential profit?"
+Optopsy is a nimble backtesting and statistics library for option strategies, it is designed to answer questions like "How do straddles perform on the SPX?" or "Which strikes and/or expiration dates should I choose to make the most potential profit?"

+Use cases for Optopsy:
+* Generate option strategies from raw option chain datasets for your own analysis
+* Discover performance statistics for various options strategies on a given stock
+* Run backtests on option strategies based on entry conditions generated from Optopsy (Planned)

 ## Supported Option Strategies
 * Calls/Puts
 * Straddles/Strangles
-* Butterflies (WIP)
+* Butterflies (Planned)
-* Iron Condors (WIP)
+* Iron Condors (Planned)
 * Many more to follow

 ## Documentation